Zander Fagerson: Career statistics

+International analysis by opposition

 Coaching career

 From the 2019-20 season Fagerson will be an assistant coach at Glasgow High Kelvinside.

-Outside of rugby
+Personal life

 Outside rugby, Fagerson was Scottish Youth Downhill Mountain Bike Champion in 2010, sang with NYCoS National Boys Choir in 2006 and is a qualified lifeguard.

-Fagerson is known affectionately as "Zandbags" amongst Scottish rugby fans due to his love of getting involved in any afters.
+Fagerson is known affectionately as "Zandbags" amongst Scottish rugby fans due to his love of getting involved in any "afters".